Impulse | Impulse-Momentum theorem

-Change in the velocity of an object can be made in two ways-
+The change in momentum of an object can be made in two ways-

 - Applying a large force on the object for a short time.

-Thus we can say that the change in velocity in an object is proportional to the product of force applied and the time duration.
+Thus we can say that the change in momentum of an object is proportional to the product of force applied and the time duration.

 Impulse: – When a force of greater magnitude is applied on an object for a short time (for example, hitting the ball with the bat, hitting the nail with the hammer), the product of the force and time difference is called the impulse of the force.

-This is the vector quantity and it is expressed by the symbol I.
+# This is a vector quantity and it is expressed by the symbol I.

 Unit of impulse: –